Book Series: Shefford Knights #1

 Since Rothwell hasn’t yet paid Ranulf for his services, and Rothwell’s claim to marriage is false, why doesn’t Ranulf wed Reina himself?
 She’s a wealthy heiress, so such a union would make Ranulf a wealthy lord.

-I’ve read others complain about how little interaction Ranulf and Reina have with each other.
+I’ve read others complain about how little Ranulf and Reina interact with each other.
 Perhaps because Lindsey has a penchant for making her protagonists constantly fight, this scarcity is a good thing.

 The scenes with Ranulf and Reina are all the more memorable.